Timothy C. Hain, MD. • Page last modified: March 5, 2021

 Antivirals seem reasonable, given the frequency that herpes family viruses have been associated with SHL.
 Nevertheless, studies do not show that they work (Conlin and Parnes, 2007).
 In a more recent evidence based review, Lawrence and Thevasagayam (2015) suggested that antivirals should not generally be offered routinely.
+This was also the opinion of the most recent AAO consensus statement (Chandrasekhar et al, 2019).
 Of course, this leaves a lot to discretion.

 In a recent animal study, combination treatment with an antiviral (acylovir) and steroids reduced damage in animals whose ears were inoculated with herpes simplex virus type 1 (HSV-1) (Stokroos, 1999), compared to treatment with either acyclovir or prednisolone alone.
 Similar results were found in a human study by Zadeh et al (2003).
 On the other hand, several groups using good methodology and substantial numbers of patients have reported no benefit of Valacyclovir or Acyclovir plus steroids over steroids alone (Tucci et al, 2002; Uri et al, 2003; Westerlaken et al. 2003) and as mentioned above, a meta-analysis showed no effect (Conlin and Parnes, 2007).